jeschollaert/TAMARIND/README.md

 [^ref3]: “The IUCN Red List of Threatened Species”, International Union for Conservation of Nature (IUCN), accessed July 2021, https://www.iucnredlist.org/species/62020997/62020999

 [^ref4]: Emmy De Caluwé, Kateřina Halamová, and Patrick Van Damme, “*Tamarindus indica* L. – A review of traditional uses, phytochemistry and pharmacology”, Afrika focus 23, no 1 (2010): 53-83.

+[^ref5]: Harini Nagendra, and Seema Mundoli,  “Tamarind: The Firangi Indica”, in Cities and Canopies.
+Trees in Indian Cities (Haryana: Penguin Random House, 2019), 73-85.